anthonyashco/anthonyashco.github.io/about.md

 I started learning Python casually November 2019, and started seriously dedicating myself to coding and IT curricula October 2020, while developing my personal projects on the side.
-I'm looking to bring my teaching, speaking, and investigative experience to solve software development problems, and mentors to guide my development and leadership path.
+I'm looking to bring my teaching, speaking, and investigative experience to solve software development problems, and find mentors to guide my development and leadership path.